-EPR organises initiatives in the following fields of expertise:
+EPR regularly organises initiatives in the following fields of expertise:

-Vocational Education and Training, Employment, medical rehabilitation, mental health, independent living, quality, outcome measurement, empowerment and co-production, mental health, ICT and Assistive Technology, strategy and organisational performance.
+Vocational Education and Training, Employment, mental health, independent living, quality, outcome measurement, empowerment and co-production, quality of life, mental health, ICT and Assistive Technology, strategy and organisational performance.
 We also facilitate exchanges between members on many other topics.
 For more information see the What we Do section of the website.

-On top of the mentioned activities, EPR supports its members to organise international events and provides personalised, tailor-made training or other activities for an individual member.
+On top of the mentioned activities, EPR can support its members to organise international events and provides personalised, tailor-made training or other activities for an individual member.